SooryaGeorge7/Patient-Manager/README.md

 I decided to build this project for my 3rd portfolio project for code instutute having drawn inspiration from my current work life.

-I decided to challenge myself with a trying to complete a command line python application that would allow me to manage patients similarly to the applications used in real private practices.
+I decided to challenge myself with a trying to complete a command line python application that would allow me to manage patients similarly to the applications used in real dental private practices.

 ## Table of contents
   - [Brief](#brief)